navneetprasad1311/vsd-soc-pgrm-w2/Part2/README.md

 ## Summary

-VSDBabySoC is a simplified, educational SoC designed to teach CPU-memory-peripheral interaction and functional modeling.
-It includes a minimal RVMYTH CPU, memory, basic peripherals, a simple bus, PLL, and 10-bit DAC.
-Functional modeling allows simulation and verification of system behavior before RTL, providing a hands-on, safe platform to learn core SoC concepts.
+VSDBabySoC is a compact system-on-chip that demonstrates core SoC fundamentals and functional modeling.
+It integrates a CPU, clock management via a PLL, and a DAC to showcase complete data flow from computation to output.
+The design emphasizes module integration, signal behavior, and timing, enabling simulation and verification of system functionality using Icarus Verilog and waveform analysis with GTKWave.
+Both pre- and post-synthesis simulations validate the design’s operation, illustrating how functional modeling bridges theoretical concepts with practical SoC implementation

 ---